 2–3 hrs from Tokyo

 If ambiance is more important to you than powder, you can always try Mt.
 Fuji in Yamanashi prefecture.
-There are two resorts on the famous mountain, albeit with man-made snow for part of the year.
-The family-friendly and amusingly named Fujiyama Snow Resort Yeti has five small-ish slopes and a kiddie area, while Fujiten is a bit larger.
+There are two resorts on the famous mountain, albeit with man-made snow, for part of the year.
+The family-friendly and amusingly named Fujiyama Snow Resort Yeti has four small-ish slopes and a kiddie area, while Fujiten is bigger with ten runs and a kids area.

-At about 2 to 3 hours from Tokyo, this is a good bet for a close-by beginner or intermediate day of snowboarding fun.
+At about 2 to 3 hours from Tokyo, Yeti and Fujiten are a good bet for a close-by beginner or intermediate day of snowboarding fun.

 8. Karuizawa